 As with all racing classes in which the participants are kids, Tony Kart has taken special care to create a highly competitive, sleek chassis and added a lot of essential safety features.
 This rig is very lightweight, and this is in large part due to the new one-piece braking system that they formulated for the Neos build.

-Less parts means less weight, which might incite fear in the system not being strong enough if not for the innovative caliper system on the rear brakes.
-With the usage of two pistons, the driver will be able to feel every ounce of braking power in their rig when they put their foot on the pedal, allowing them to correctly apply brakes far more accurately than in other builds.
+Fewer parts means less weight, which might incite fear in the system not being strong enough, if not for the innovative caliper system on the rear brakes.
+With the use of two pistons, the driver will be able to feel every ounce of braking power in their rig when they put their foot on the pedal, allowing them to correctly apply the brakes far more accurately than in other builds.

-If you couple this with the fact that the steering wheel on this rig possesses their high-grip material, it’s clear that Tony Kart are really looking to give the driver every tool they can to ensure they have a fantastic drive.
+If you couple this with the fact that the steering wheel on this rig makes use of a high-grip material, it’s clear that Tony Kart are really looking to give the driver every tool they can to ensure they have a fantastic drive.

-When you can better feel the kart you’re driving and how it reacts to even small inputs, you’ll be able to react far quicker and have a better, smoother overall race.
-It was one of the best things I learnt while racing in my younger years.
+When you can better feel the kart you’re driving and how it reacts to even the smallest of inputs, you’ll be able to react far quicker and have a better, smoother race overall.
+It was one of the best things I learned while racing in my younger years.

-This kart in a race-ready package fetches a $5,300 price tag, which is almost $1,000 more expensive than the CRG.
-This price difference covers the fact that Tony Kart make their karts differently depending on the age of the child who’ll be racing, whereas CRG have a middling age range of 8 to 11, and every piece of the Neos is tailored to kids who are serious about racing.
+This kart in a race-ready package fetches a price tag of around $5,300, which is almost $1,000 more expensive than the CRG we’ll look at next.
+This price difference covers the fact that Tony Kart make their karts differently depending on the age of the child who’ll be racing, whereas CRG have a kart for the age range of 8 to 11, and every piece of the Neos is tailored to kids who are serious about racing.

-They’re both amazing rigs, but the differences between them are huge when you observe the race-centered Tony Kart compared to the CRG.
-There’s also something to be said for the Neos’s price tag when you look at the long, accomplished history of the manufacturer.
+They’re both amazing rigs, but the differences between them are huge when you observe the race-centric Tony Kart compared to the CRG.
+There’s also something to be said for the Neos’ price tag when you look at the long, accomplished history of the manufacturer.

 After all, Tony Kart rigs have previously won seven world titles and many, many more national and regional titles, meaning that you’ll absolutely get what you pay for if you’re seeking a lean, mean racing machine!